 01 611 4353

-Archaeological Research at the El Brujo Archaeological Complex
+Archaeological Research in Peru: Work at the El Brujo Archaeological Complex

-Knowledge of the societies that once inhabited Peru, placed at the service of those who inhabit it today.
+Knowledge of the societies that once inhabited Peru, put at the service of those who live there today.

 • 3 minutes read

-Archaeological Research at the El Brujo Archaeological Complex
+Archaeological Research in Peru: Work at the El Brujo Archaeological Complex

 What is Archaeological Research?

-For this reason, careful recording and documentation of contexts—defined as the location and arrangement of objects uncovered during excavation—are essential in archaeology.
-Contexts are indispensable for identifying social activities of the past.
-Moreover, determining the superposition of contexts makes it possible to establish a chronological sequence of events and thereby achieve a more accurate understanding of the past.
-Finally, the recurrence of certain objects and contexts reveals the behavioral patterns of ancient societies.
+A key aspect of archaeological work is the careful exposure and documentation of contexts - defined as the location and arrangement of objects uncovered during excavation.
+This practice is essential for identifying past social activities.
+Additionally, analyzing how contexts overlap allows researchers to establish a chronological sequence of events and better understand the past.
+Finally, recurring patterns in objects and contexts reveal the behavioral patterns of ancient societies.

 The General Protocol for Archaeological Research

-To ensure the optimal recovery of data in the field and its subsequent processing in the laboratory, archaeological research requires standardized criteria and procedures.
-Recognizing this necessity, the Wiese Foundation implemented a General Protocol for Archaeological Research.
-This protocol is crucial, as it defines the main lines of action and guarantees unified methodological guidelines in all interventions carried out at the El Brujo Archaeological Complex.
+To ensure optimal data recovery in the field and its subsequent analysis in the laboratory, archaeological research requires standardized criteria and procedures.
+In response to this need, the Wiese Foundation has implemented a General Archaeological Research Protocol.

 Collaborative Work

-Through these efforts, the Wiese Foundation reaffirms its commitment to deepening knowledge about the men and women who inhabited ancient Peru.
-This is achieved not only through its active participation in academic circles, but also through the dissemination of this knowledge to the general public.
+In this way, the Wiese Foundation reaffirms its commitment to enriching our understanding of the women and men who inhabited ancient Peru.
+This is achieved both through participation in academic forums and through the active sharing of knowledge with the broader public.

 Compartir este post